hiero-ledger/hiero-sdk-python/README_testing.md

 ```bash
 git push origin your-branch
 ```

 GitHub Actions will pick it up, run both unit and integration tests, and display results in the Actions tab of the repository.

+You must pass all tests for your PR to be merged.

+If you only change code locally and don’t push, it won’t run — you’ll have to run integration tests manually (Solo action is generally more robust simultor, better to just use that)

+If you have to run integration tests manually check [Integration tests](#integration-tests-only)

 ## Sample Test Output
 Example console output from a successful run: